grafana/Grafana_Status_panel/README.md

 # Grafana Status Panel

-> This project was originally contributed by [Vonage](https://github.com/Vonage/Grafana_Status_panel) - thanks for all your great work!
-It has been forked and republished by Grafana Labs to allow existing users to use the new React-based version following the deprecation of AngularJS.
-See [Notices]
+>This project was originally contributed by [Vonage](https://github.com/Vonage/Grafana_Status_panel) - thanks for all your great work!
+>
+>The previous published version of the plugin relied on AngularJS which is [deprecated](https://grafana.com/docs/grafana/latest/developers/angular_deprecation/).
+The source code was updated and we reached out to Vonage to support the new version being published, but they were unable to pursue this at the time.
+If this situation changes, we will archive our fork and return publishing responsibilities to the original authors.
+>
+>Given its popularity, we - Grafana Labs - have forked the plugin, addressed some issues in the code and republished under the same plugin ID, but with the Grafana signature.
+This was done to minimize disruption for existing users, allowing you to simply update your plugin version.
+If we had published under a new ID it would have required manual updates to dashboards to migrate to the new plugin.
+We have changed the signature to Grafana to reflect the change in publisher and so that it is clear we are not impersonating the original authors.
+For additional information on the changes, see the [Notices].

-> ⚠️ This project is not actively maintained by Grafana Labs.
-The current version is published as-is with no code contributions thus far from Grafana Labs.
+⚠️ This project is not actively maintained by Grafana Labs.
 Pull requests are welcome and will be reviewed on a best-effort basis.
 Contact integrations@grafana.com if you are interested in taking on this project longer term.
+We will be happy to work with and eventually hand over to people who are interested in maintaining it again.

 This is a plugin meant to be used as a centralized view for the status of component in a glance.
 It is very similar to the Single Stat panel, but it can hold multiple values from the same data source.